 Raising the Continuous Integration Bar

 So we implemented Continuous Integration.
 It gives us the confidence to deliver – great!
-Though, we are in a suboptimal situation.
-We do not yet have all the benefits that Continuous Integration should provide.
-How can we get the most out of it?
-Which additional practices are we missing and should we acquire?
+Though, we feel we are stuck in a suboptimal situation.
+We have not yet gained all the benefits that should come with Continuous Integration.
+We cannot deliver fast enough without causing stress on the team.
+How can we get the most out of it while keeping the team untroubled?
+Which additional practices are we missing?
+Which ones should we acquire?
 How can we raise the bar?

 Raising the Continuous Integration Bar